daz4126/Nanny-State/README.md

 # ![NANNY STATE](https://user-images.githubusercontent.com/16646/126525019-a2e607fa-c603-4161-8bc3-b9f204a9ce7d.png)

-> Simple state management using just JavaScript
+> Simple state management

 [![npm](https://img.shields.io/npm/v/nanny-state)](https://www.npmjs.com/package/nanny-state)
 [![License](https://img.shields.io/badge/License-Unlicense-blue)](#license)

 </div>

-**NANNY STATE** provides a simple to use declarative API that makes it easy to build interactive user interfaces.

-It stores all the app data in a single state object and automatically updates the view whenever the state changes.
+**NANNY STATE** makes it easy to build state-based web apps with a minimal amount of code.
+It stores all the data in one place and uses the power of the [lit](https://lit.dev) library to automatically render blazingly fast views when anything changes.
+If you know HTML, CSS and JavaScript then you'll be building interactive web apps in no time at all.
+And it's so small (less than 4kb minified and zipped!) that you won't even notice it's there!

-NANNY STATE is:
+**NANNY STATE** is:

-- **FAST AND EASY** - Build interactive user interfaces that render blazingly fast with just a few lines of code.
+- **FAST AND MINIMAL** - Build interactive user interfaces that render blazingly fast with just a few lines of code.
-- **PREDICTABLE** - All the data is stored in one place, making your code more organized, predictable and easier to test.
+- **PREDICTABLE** - All the data is stored in one place, making your code more organized, predictable and easier to maintain.
 - **EASY TO LEARN** - There are only a few basic concepts to learn and everything is written in Javascript - there's no new syntax to learn!

 Whether you are building a small interactive web page or large complex app, NANNY STATE is a simple and fun alternative to React and Vue!
 It's quick to get started - just follow the [examples](#usage-examples) below and you'll see some impressive results in just a few lines of code.